jdtrat/shinysurveys/.github/CONTRIBUTING.md

 # Contributing to shinysurveys

 Howdy :wave:!
+Thanks for your interest in making {shinysurveys} better!
 The guidelines below outline how to propose a change to shinysurveys.
 They are based on (i.e. the same as) the `tidyverse` contribution guidelines.
 If you have any additional questions, please [open an issue](https://github.com/jdtrat/shinysurveys/issues) or send me a [message on Twitter](https://twitter.com/jdtrat).

 ## Fixing typos